What Is Book Post?

 Book Post is a bite-sized, newsletter-based book review, sending reviews by distinguished and engaging writers direct to readers’ in-boxes.

-• Every Wednesday I send a short, thoughtfully commissioned and carefully edited book review by a writer I think you will appreciate to our paying subscribers’ in-boxes, sharing with you the work that means something to them.
-I worked for a long time editing book reviews with the best, and I try to offer each week a little jewel to reward a few moments of your attention and open up your world a little bit to big ideas.
+• Every Wednesday we send a short, thoughtfully commissioned and carefully edited book review by a writer we think you will appreciate to paying subscribers’ in-boxes, sharing the work that means something to them.
+I was employed for many years editing book reviews with the best, and I try to offer each week a little jewel to carry on those traditions, reward a few moments of your attention, and open up your world a little bit to big ideas.

 Book Post is housed in Substack but it is not “a Substack,” in that I am not giving you my own ideas but assembling for you a little corsage of ideas by writers I think will delight, inform, and move you.

-About me: I worked for many years as a book review editor (at The New York Review of Books) before embarking on Book Post.
+About me: I worked for a long time as a book review editor (at The New York Review of Books) before embarking on Book Post.
 I also created small literary magazine (Little Star) and manage a literary estate (for the poet Joseph Brodsky).
 Before all that I worked as a junior editor at the publisher Farrar, Straus & Giroux and as a bookseller at an independent bookstore in the eighties.
+While I was at FSG I was also an assistant to Susan Sontag.
 So I bring to Book Post many years of immersion in editing and book culture.

 I began Book Post out of a belief that we need new forms to bring news of books to contemporary readers and to freshen readers’ connection to enduring ideas in a media landscape that favors hot takes, easy put-downs, and clan-building.
 I believe that we have, in culture, more in common than we think we do, and a connection upon which we can build.